 What Went Wrong?

-This daily ritual we’ve begun gets real old, real fast.
+This daily ritual we’ve begun gets really old, real fast.
 Enter – a solution that experienced homeschoolers have recommended for years!
 Deschooling!

 What is Deschooling?